lowRISC/opentitan/hw/ip/csrng/doc/_index.md

   <tr>
     <td>24:12</td>
     <td>glen</td>
-    <td> Generate Length: Only defined for the generate command, this field is the total number of crytographic entropy blocks requested.
+    <td> Generate Length: Only defined for the generate command, this field is the total number of cryptographic entropy blocks requested.
          Each unit represents 128 bits of entropy returned.
          The NIST reference name is <tt>max_number_of_bit_per_request</tt>, and this field size supports the maximum size of 2<sup>19</sup> bits.
          For the maximum size, this field should be set to 4096, resulting in a <tt>max_number_of_bit_per_request</tt> value of 4096 x 128 bits.